 - 1. Request guardianship documents from whomever enrolled the student.
 This includes paperwork on foster care or other types of written guardianship documents from a court; and - 2.
-Assign a Surrogate Parent if needed.
+Assign a Surrogate if needed.

-If information regarding students' current living arrangements is discovered after ARD is completed or consent is obtained, the Campus-Based Evaluator shall stop all proceedings with evaluation or ARD until it is determined if a surrogate parent is needed.
+If information regarding students' current living arrangements is discovered after ARD is completed or consent is obtained, CBE shall stop all proceedings with evaluation or ARD until it is determined if a surrogate is needed.